 How to pick the perfect gaming laptop

-The ‘best’ screen for a laptop
+What’s the ‘best’ screen for a gaming laptop?

 When you buy a gaming laptop, one of the most important decisions you’ll need to make regards the screen.
 After all, what you get on day one is what you’re stuck with until you junk the device.
 You could run an external monitor but then, what’s the point of a laptop?